sedum roof

 • The roof must be able to support at least 50 kg/m².

-• Health that drains remain clear so that water can always leave.
+• Ensure that drains remain clear so that water can always flow away.

 • Check the drains regularly.